InnerSourceCommons/InnerSourcePatterns/pattern-system.md

 Another plane that would be useful is the plane of type of InnerSource.
 InnerSource programs can be structured to accomplish different goals: e.g.,

-* Product Development
+* P: Product Development
-* Tools Development
+* T: Tools Development
-* Innovation (Proof of concepts, demos)
+* I: Innovation (Proof of concepts, demos)
-* Shared components development
+* S: Shared components development
+* C: Culture

 Each of these programs have some unique characteristics.
 E.g., sometimes in Product Development, the open source characteristic of voluntariness has to be